Scaling Test-Time Compute to Achieve IOI Gold Medal with Open-Weight Models: Background

 AlphaCode~\citep{li2022codecontests} followed by its successor AlphaCode 2~\citep{Leblond2023AlphaCode2} were the first to demonstrate that large-scale test-time compute can achieve competitive performance on Codeforces contests.
 AlphaCode achieved results comparable to the top 54\% of participants by generating around 100K solutions per problem and selecting the top 10 via clustering and ranking.
 AlphaCode 2 improved this further, surpassing 85\% of the participants by scaling up to 1M solutions and refining the selection mechanism.
 Both used proprietary models and their evaluations were performed on the Codeforces benchmark.

 OpenAI then showed gold-medal performance at the International Olympiad in Informatics (IOI) by scaling test-time compute~\citep{openai2025competitiveprogramminglargereasoning}.
 They fine-tuned a variant of o1 (o1-ioi) for IOI and achieved gold by generating up to 10K solutions per problem and filtering with clustering and heuristic-based selection.
 They also demonstrated that their o3 model can achieve similar with only 1K solutions per problem and a simpler selection procedure.
 While they reported achieving gold again at IOI 2025 and a 6th overall ranking, details about the models and selection procedures were not released publicly.
 Recently, both OpenAI~\citep{thedecoder_openai_ioi2025} and Google DeepMind ~\citep{LinCheng2025GeminiICPC} claimed gold-medal at ICPC 2025 with limited disclosed details.
 All these works rely on closed models while they provide little to no detail of the test-time compute approach used.

-Our work is the first to show that achieving the gold medal at competitions like IOI is feasible with open-weight models and we provide the approach to achieve this.
+While these prior systems introduced influential concepts such as large-scale generation and execution-based clustering, they do not address the challenge of selecting strong representatives under strict submission budgets.
+In this work, we bridge this methodological gap by introducing a novel cluster-level tournament ranking stage and a structured, budget-aware allocation strategy.
+Furthermore, our work is the first to show that achieving the gold medal at competitions like IOI is feasible with open-weight models and we provide a fully specified, reproducible approach along with systematic scaling analyses to achieve this.